electrode-io/electrode-native/docs/overview/contributing.md

 ## Guidelines for code contributions

-### Coding style

-We are using [Standard JS] for our JavaScript code style rules.

-If you want to see Standard warnings during development, you might consider configuring your JavaScript editor accordingly.
-Many editors have built-in support for [Standard JS].
-Just check out their documentation regarding [editor plugins].

-You can also run [Standard JS] manually on Electrode Native through npm standard.

-Electrode Native has a pre-commit hook setup, that runs standard for every commit.
-In case a commit is not meeting some standard rules, it won't go through.
-You'll have to fix the issue(s) first before being able to commit your changes.

 ### Type checking

-Electrode Native uses [flow] across all of its modules.
+Electrode Native uses [Typescript] across all of its modules.

-[flow] comes with integration support for many JavaScript editors.
+[Typescript] comes with integration support for many JavaScript editors.
 If you want to see [flow] errors from within your editor, please check the list of supported [flow editors] and configure your editor accordingly.

-You can also run [flow] manually on Electrode Native using the `npm flow` command.

-Electrode Native has a pre-commit hook setup, that will run flow for every commit.
+Electrode Native has a pre-commit hook setup, that will run [tslint] for every commit.
 In case a commit contains some flow errors, it won't go through.
 You'll have to fix the error(s) first before being able to commit your changes.

 ### Tests